Thucydides, son of Melesias: Life and political career

 In 444 BC, the conservative and the democratic parties confronted each other in a fierce battle.
 Though some modern scholars doubt the details of Plutarch's account, according to Plutarch, Thucydides, the new leader of the conservatives, accused Pericles, the leader of the democrats, of profligacy, criticizing the way Pericles spent the money for his ambitious building plan.
 Thucydides managed to incite the passions of the Athenian Assembly in his favor, but when Pericles took the floor, the atmosphere immediately changed.
 Pericles proposed to pay for all the construction from his own purse, under the term that all these monuments would belong to him and not to Athens.
 The public applauded his stance and Thucydides suffered an unexpected defeat from the charismatic orator.
 As a result of his failure in confronting Pericles, Thucydides was ostracized for ten years, in 442 BC, and Pericles once again stood unchallenged in the Athenian political arena.
-Plutarch relates that, when Thucydides was asked by Sparta's king, Archidamus II, if he or Pericles was a better fighter, Thucydides answered without any hesitation that Pericles was a better fighter, because, even when he is defeated, he achieves to convince the audience that he won.
+Plutarch relates that, when Thucydides was asked by Sparta's king, Archidamus II, if he or Pericles was a better fighter, Thucydides answered without any hesitation that Pericles was a better fighter, because, even when he is defeated, he manages to convince the audience that he won.

 After being ostracized, Thucydides is said to have traveled to Sybaris, a city of Magna Graecia on the Gulf of Taranto in Italy, or Aegina, but this is unconfirmed.

 Thucydides is mentioned in The Wasps by Aristophanes, as an example of a defendant who is silenced by the overwhelming power of his accuser's (Pericles') arguments.

-While in Athens, Thucydides is also said to have accused Pericles' personal friend, Anaxagoras, of atheism and sympathy for the Persians..
+While in Athens, Thucydides is also said to have accused Pericles' personal friend, Anaxagoras, of atheism and sympathy for the Persians.